 From the mid-60s, he gave master classes on the piano and chamber music repertoire, sometimes on unexpected works which he had never performed but knew intimately, due to his insatiable curiosity.
 In his master classes, he was never pedantic, condescending, or authoritarian.
 His references to help awaken the intelligence and sensitivity of the young musicians were sometimes connected to the other arts, particularly to painting.
 He rarely made technical suggestions, considering that every instrumentalist should construct his own technique.
 He was often disappointed by the weak cultural background of many young musicians and incited them to read, especially poetry.
 He deplored their lack of commitment and told them that when he was young he could be wrong, but that he always had his own concept in mind, and expressed it with total conviction.
 He incited the students to be more expressive, and emphasized that the main thing for an artist is to have something to communicate.

 Istomin did not like judging competitions, although he did concede to participate in the Leventritt, out of loyalty to the Leventritt family.
-Later on, he would refuse to take part in juries, with only a few exceptions: the Queen Elisabeth in 1972 (alongside Fleisher and Gilels), the Arthur Rubinstein (alongside Michelangeli) in 1974, and the Santander in 1987.
+Later on, he would refuse to take part in juries, with only a few exceptions: the Queen Elisabeth in 1972 (alongside Leon Fleisher and Emil Gilels), the Arthur Rubinstein (alongside Michelangeli) in 1974, and the Santander in 1987.
 He agreed to take the chair of the Kapell Competition in 1986 only because it was not merely a competition, but was considered to be an exceptional event throughout the piano world.
 Moreover, as president, he did not participate in the vote.

 To shed light upon this aspect of Istomin’s activity, here are the accounts of a few musicians who received advice or lessons at various times.
 In chronological order, they are: Jean-Bernard Pommier, Pinchas Zukerman, Emanuel Ax, Yefim Bronfman, David Henry, and Assaf Sommer.
 You will find also an amusing account of a master class Istomin gave in 1966, in addition to some reflections about his participation in Marlboro.